dixonge/vagabondians/posts/amarillo-1-2.md

 ---
-eleventyNavigation:
-  key: 'Amarillo -- May 1 and 2'
+title: 'Amarillo -- May 1 and 2'
-  parent: Texas
 date: 2011-06-10
 author: "Glenn"
 authorDescription: "Retired I.T. nerd - expat in Mexico"